|

 Developing Proficiencies in the Domains of Professional Practice for Aspiring Senior International Leaders

-February 3 from 1:00 - 3:30 pm ET Professional development is essential for acquiring the skills and proficiencies necessary to serve in a senior international leadership role.
+February 3 from 1:00 - 3:30 pm ET Special Price - $25 for all participants Professional development is essential for acquiring the skills and proficiencies necessary to serve in a senior international leadership role.
 This workshop guides aspiring senior international leaders in using the four broad domains of AIEA’s Standards of Professional Practice to acquire the skills and abilities necessary for such roles.
 Using their own experiences and professional growth, presenters will share their paths to developing the proficiencies with each domain.
 They will also guide participants in the development of a personalized plan for advancing their professional development with these standards. |

 Participants will: